Configuration Parameters

 {path to file}

 Path to the iptables (NetFilter) table blocking file.
 If the parameter value is not specified, the /run/xtables.lock and /var/run/xtables.lock paths are checked.
-If the file is not found in the specified path or default paths, when launching the component, an error occurs.
+If the file is not found in the specified path or default paths, an error occurs upon starting the component.

 Default value: (not specified)